TheTechGuy98/Bi-Directional-Search/README.md

 - The 'bid' argument represents the bidirectional search strategy from the paper.
 - For mm0 version put heuristic=nullHeuristic while calling the bid serach strategy and for mm version any of the euclidean,manhattan or maze heuristics would do.
 - The maze heuristic may cause delay in execution time for some layouts.
+- If no heuristic name is provided in t-test command then nullHeuristic is chosen by default.